Grand Valley Institution for Women

 Theatre of the Beat’s creative process is rooted in Restorative Justice principles and methodologies.
 We are passionate about positively affecting personal and social change.
 We create applied theatre pieces for and with individuals who might not typically be exposed to theatre in their daily lives.
 Our prison theatre work marks the first time in Canadian history that a professional theatre company created theatre work with incarcerated women.

-In 2016-17, Theatre of the Beat's Education and Outreach Manager, Kimberlee Walker, created a pilot theatre program inside Grand Valley Institution (GVI).
+In 2016-17, Theatre of the Beat's Applied Theatre Manager, Kimberlee Walker, created a pilot theatre program inside Grand Valley Institution (GVI).
 This pilot consisted of a variety of theatre workshops and rehearsals that culminated in The Identity Project, a half-hour play created and performed by participants at GVI.
 The program supported reintegration through personal growth, thoughtful reflection and creative expression, contributing to the forging of a pro-social identity for participants.

 Program Goals